Therapeutic riding forms are located below the contact form.

-Provides training in horsemanship and therapeutic horseback riding for people with disabilities (physical, mental, emotional, speech, and learning) and for persons diagnosed with debilitating or life-threatening illnesses.
+Therapeutic horseback riding lessons provide training in horsemanship and therapeutic horseback riding for children and adults with disabilities (physical, mental, emotional, speech, and learning) and for persons diagnosed with debilitating or life-threatening illnesses.
 Lessons are designed for the client’s specific needs and focus on skills and exercises to enhance the client’s quality of life.

 We offer two programs:

-- The Low-cost Therapeutic Riding Program with a financially-free option may be offered weekly for 10 weeks in the Spring or 10 weeks in the Fall.
+- The Low-cost Therapeutic Riding Program with a financially free (work exchange) option may be offered weekly for 10 weeks in the Spring or 10 weeks in the Fall.
 The fee is $0 or $300 per 10 week semester.
 These classes will be facilitated by a PATH Int’l certified Therapeutic Riding Instructor and/or a CHA certified Instructor for Riders with Disabilities.
 The 2 requirements for this program are:

 - For the financially free option – the family must volunteer a minimum of 10 hours during the riders’ lesson semester (January – June or July – December).

 Please click here to get on the reservation list for our therapeutic riding programs AND to get notifications for openings in our programs.
 The Low-cost Program will be filled in order from the list and the Standard Program is filled on a first come first serve basis.

 Benefits of Therapeutic Riding

-You may wonder what are the benefits of therapeutic riding.
-The physical benefits of riding take place as the movement of the horse is transferred in to the passive body of the rider.
-The three-dimensional swinging gait of the horse causes the riders pelvis, trunk and shoulder girdle to react in ways very similar to those of a natural human walking gait.
+Therapeutic horseback riding offers the rider many benefits.
+The physical benefits of riding take place as the movement of the horse is transferred to the passive body of the rider.
+The three-dimensional swinging gait of the horse causes the rider’s pelvis, trunk and shoulder girdle to move in ways very similar to those of the natural human walking gait.
 The gentle movement of the horse stimulates a natural instinct for the riders to balance themselves and maintain good posture.
-The riders typically go through a series of exercises that help to reduce spasticity, increase strength, coordination, flexibility and muscle control.
-Imagine the feeling of riding a horse for someone usually confined to a wheelchair.
+The riders typically go through a series of exercises on horseback that help to reduce spasticity, increase strength, coordination, flexibility and muscle control.
+Imagine the feeling of riding a horse for someone usually confined to a wheelchair!